geovistory/toolbox/README.md

 Developing the toolbox server and client requires external components.
 These are packed into a docker-compose file in the GitHub repo geovistory/dev-stack.

-Requirements:

-- Docker (and docker-compose) installed.
-- 10 GB RAM for docker
-- 4 CPUs for docker
-- 100 GB disk space for docker

 Donwload the stack:

 ```bash